Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Cross ratio preserving maps

 \bc Let $E_1, E_2$ be thick irreducible Euclidean buildings.
-Moreover, assume that there exists a wall tree $T_x$ for a panel $x\in\Di E_1$ which has more than one branching point.
+In addition, assume that there exists a wall tree $T_x$ for a panel $x\in\Di E_1$ which has more than one branching point.
 Let $f:\Ftsm(E_1)\to \Ftsm(E_2)$ be a $\sm$-Moebius bijection.
 Then $f$ can be extended to an isometry $F:E_1\to E_2$ (without rescaling the metric).

 Moreover, if $E_1$ is not a Euclidean cone over a spherical building then every wall tree has more than one branching point. \ec

 \begin{proof} From Theorem \ref{thm moebius maps are ecological} we know that we can rescale the metric by some $\mu\in\R_{+}$ such that $f$ is induced by an isometry $F:\mu E_1\to E_2$, where $\mu E_1$ is $E_1$ with the metric rescaled by $\mu$.
 Let $x\in\Di E_1$ be a panel such that the wall tree $T_x$ has more than one branching point.
 Then clearly the wall tree of $x\in \Di \mu E_1$ is $\mu T_x$.
 Let $f_x:\di T_x\to \di T_{f(x)}$ be the induced map from $f$ on the wall tree.
 Since $F$ restricted to the boundary is $f$, the map induced from $F$ on $\di \mu T_x$ equals $f_x$.
 Therefore we have $\cro_{T_x}= f_x^{*} \cro_{T_{f(x)}}=\cro_{\mu T_x}=\mu \cro_{T_x}$ (the first equality follows from $f$ being a $\sm$-Moebius bijection, the second from $f_x=F_{|\di \mu T_x}$).